alexpineda/titan-reactor/CREATING_PLUGINS.md

     "version": "1.0.0",
     "keywords": ["titan-reactor-plugin"],
     "peerDependencies": {
+        "titan-reactor-runtime": "2.0.0",
-        "titan-reactor-api": "2.0.0"
+        "titan-reactor-host": "2.0.0"
     }
 }
 ```

-> We use the [npm package.json](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) for our conventions here. `peerDependencies` lets Titan Reactor know about compatibility.
+> We use the [npm package.json](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) for our conventions here. `titan-reactor-runtime` is used for UI plugins and contains type definitions. `titan-reactor-host` is used for native plugins.

 ### Plugin Files